-What goes on during the annual legislative session?
+What goes on during at the legislature?
 Are your political views represented?
 Can you make a difference?
-Accountability Utah is pleased to provide you with this important Performance Report.
+Accountability Utah is pleased to provide you with this updated Performance Report.
 We want you to know that other Utahns also value their God-granted rights and are concerned for the future.
 Now is the time for like-minded Utahns to unite and expect government that is restrained, fair, open, decentralized, and representative.